Skip to content

 If you are in Lisbon for two days, you should probably stop at Pastéis de Belém to see the fuss.
 The bakery has existed since 1837, and the secret recipe has remained unchanged.

 The interior is surprisingly spacious, consisting of multiple rooms.
 The lines get long, but they pump those things out constantly, so they move quickly.
-The good thing about the long line is that each visitor gets fresh pastries out of the oven, which are still warm.
+The good thing about the long line is that each visitor receives fresh pastries from the oven, which are still warm.

 Jardim de Belém